A derivation of the electric field inside MAPS detectors from beam-test data and limited TCAD simulations: Introduction

 \section{Introduction}

 Solid semiconductor sensors are used for imaging, tracking and calorimetry in different disciplines.
-These detectors may have different level of tolerance for damage caused by different radiation types and doses, depending on the application.
 When an ionizing particle traverses the elementary cell of the sensor (pixel, strip, pad, etc.), an electric current pulse is produced at the collection node of that cell (the electronic signal).
 This current is in effect produced from electrons or holes (charge carriers), which are created in pairs along the trajectory of the ionizing traversing particle.
-The collected charges are processed by the front-end electronics and a ``hit'' is formed if the collected charge is above certain threshold.
-The number of charge carriers and the way these propagate to the collection node depend therefore on the specifics of the sensor material.
-The electronic signal depends in turn strongly on the material, but it also depends on a number of other parameters such as the sensor fabrication processes, the sensor geometry, the external voltage applied to the sensor, the damage the sensor may have suffered due to continuous exposure to radiation, etc.
+The collected charges are processed by the front-end electronics and a hit is formed if the collected charge is above a certain threshold.
+The number of charge carriers and the way these propagate to the collection node depend primarily on the sensor material.
+The electronic signal depends in turn strongly on the material, but it also depends on a number of other parameters such as the sensor growth and fabrication processes, the sensor geometry, the external voltage applied to the sensor, the damage the sensor may have suffered due to continuous exposure to radiation, etc.